Characterizing the Bulk-Boundary Correspondence of one-dimensional non-Hermitian interacting systems by edge entanglement entropy: Introduction

 The non-Hermitian systems on many-body basis show different behaviors comparing with that on single-particle level.
 For example, the well-established non-Hermitian skin effect \cite{ya.wa.18} does not appear within the many-body framework, due to the Pauli exclusion principle \cite{mu.le.20,le.le.20}.
-For interacting many-body systems, an emergent real-space Fermi surface was observed \cite{mu.le.20}, non-Hermitian topological Mott phases were identified in both bosonic and fermionic superlattices \cite{zh.ch.20,xu.ch.20,li.he.20}, and the correlated effects were analyzed based on the pseudospectrum \cite{ok.sa.21b,yosh.21}.
-There are also works concerning the interplay between interaction and non-Hermitian topology \cite{xi.zh.21,yo.ha.21,sh.le.21}.
+For interacting many-body systems, quite a lot of novel non-Hermitian phenomena have been revealed, such as the many-body localization \cite{ha.ka.19}, the erosion of real-space Fermi surface \cite{mu.le.20}, non-Hermitian topological Mott phases in both bosonic and fermionic superlattices \cite{zh.ch.20,xu.ch.20,li.he.20}, the emergence of pseudospectrum in correlated Hermitian systems \cite{ok.sa.21b,yosh.21}, the classification of topological phases in one and zero dimension \cite{xi.zh.21,yo.ha.21}, off-diagonal long-range order with attractive interaction \cite{zh.so.21}, and skin clusters from strong interactions \cite{sh.le.21}.

-Apart from that, the concept of quantum entanglement had contributed a novel perspective to study the quantum many-body system \cite{ki.pr.06,le.we.06,lafl.16}.
+As far as the many-body physics is concerned, quantum entanglement provides a unique perspective and has been proved to be a powerful tool to understand the phases of Hermitian systems \cite{ki.pr.06,le.we.06,lafl.16}.
 For instance, the entanglement entropy (EE) was employed to identify topological orders in long-range entangled systems like quantum spin liquid \cite{zh.gr.11,zh.gr.12,ya.hu.11,ji.wa.12,ji.ya.12}.
-The entanglement entropy of ground state obeys the well-known area-law for the one-dimensional (1D) gapped systems \cite{ha.ma.01,hast.07,wo.ve.08}.
-However, it exhibits logarithmic scaling behavior for a gapless critical chain, with the emergence of conformal field theory (CFT) \cite{ho.la.94,ca.ca.09,ch.yo.20}.
-Recently, the conception of EE has been successfully extended to the non-Hermitian systems \cite{co.ja.17,he.re.19,ch.yo.20,le.le.20,mu.le.20,ch.ch.21,ok.sa.21a,ba.do.21,mo.ma.21,gu.yu.21,tu.tz.21}.
-In particular, the scaling behavior of EE at critical points as well as the normal phases have been well studied for several non-Hermitian free fermion models \cite{he.re.19,ch.yo.20,mu.le.20,gu.yu.21,tu.tz.21}.
-Whereas, the studies of entanglement properties for interacting non-Hermitian systems are still at the beginnings \cite{mu.le.20}.
+For the one-dimensional (1D) gapped systems, the entanglement entropy of ground state obeys the well-known area-law \cite{ha.ma.01,hast.07,wo.ve.08}, whereas it exhibits logarithmic scaling behavior for a gapless critical chain, with the emergence of conformal field theory (CFT) \cite{ho.la.94,ca.ca.09,ch.yo.20}.
+A natural question is what is the entanglement properties of non-Hermitian systems.
+Recently, this topic receives significant progress, \textit{e.g.}, the conception of EE has been successfully extended to the non-Hermitian many-body systems \cite{co.ja.17,he.re.19,ch.yo.20,le.le.20,mu.le.20,ch.ch.21,ok.sa.21a,ba.do.21,mo.ma.21,gu.yu.21,tu.tz.21}.
+In particular, the scaling behavior of EE at critical points as well as the normal phases have been well studied for various non-Hermitian non-interacting models \cite{he.re.19,ch.yo.20,mu.le.20,gu.yu.21,tu.tz.21,lee.20}.
+In spite of these works on free Fermions, the entanglement properties of interacting non-Hermitian systems have not been fully explored yet, and how the entanglement behavior is modified by interaction as well as its relation to topology remain unclear.